-One key criterion for establishing mitigating strategies of alternatives is ensuring that at least 177 million gallons per day (MGD) is available soon after a hazard event.
-Since the 2011 LHMP, several raw water system improvements projects have either been completed, currently in design or construction, or under consideration.
-These improvements provide interim security for EBMUD's water supply.
+Since the 2018 LHMP, several raw water system improvements projects have either been completed, are currently in design or construction, or are under consideration.
+These improvements reduce risks for EBMUD's water supply.
 Notable mitigation actions and strategies are as follows: